 As I recently announced on social media, After 2 years I will no longer be writing the “All About the Pitch” column for Writer’s Digest.
 It has been a wild ride, I loved working with the team at WD, and I so appreciate the emails and messages the readers have sent my way, which I will be sharing on TikTok.

 In my last column in the January/February issue, I interview Andrea Zimmerman, editor-at-large for Your Tango, I offer some writing advice, and mention that I will still be writing and teaching for Writer’s Digest.
 Stay tuned for an article from me in the June issue.
-And check out classes for upcoming classes with Writer’s Digest.

 Why Penny Marshall’s ‘Laverne’ is the Role Model Who Saved Me